JoannaMacDev/JoannaMacDev.github.io/_posts/2017-05-18-Interactors-Part-1.md

 NSObjectPropertyInteractor is marked as @IBDesignable because we want to be able to set the propertyName in IB, it derives from the base Interactor class and then mixes in the PropertyInteractorProtocol behaviour.

 The subject var is implemented as an @IBOutlet, in case we should want to create an object for the subject in the storyboard but this is not strictly necessary if you intend always to set the subject in code.
-Its type is specified as NSObject because we intend to use KVC's value(forKey:) and setValue(: forKey:) methods to update the subject's property values.
+Its type is specified as NSObject because we intend to use KVC's value(forKey:) and setValue(: forKey:) methods to get and update the subject's property values.

 The didSet block of the subject var calls a didSet(subject:) method that, at this level, hooks up the subject's NotifyPropertyChanged event to the interactor's propertyChangeClosure.
 Separating out this method from the closure will allow us to override it to add further behaviour in subclasses.